Gov. Ivey awards grants statewide to assist domestic violence and sexual assault victims - NewsBreak

 MONTGOMERY, Ala.
 (WAFF) - Governor Kay Ivey awarded grants to programs that support low-income residents become self-sufficient in Alabama.
 “Life’s curves sometimes cause people to be knocked down,” Gov. Ivey said in a statement.
 “The Community Services Block Grant programs enable those people to stand up and move forward.
 I am pleased to support these programs that help many residents get back on their feet both economically and mentally.”

 MONTGOMERY, Ala.
 (WSFA) - Keeping up with your lawmakers at the Alabama State House will be easier during the next legislative session.
-The League of Women Voters of Alabama, a nonpartisan political organization, launched The Alabama Channel website to save recordings of committee meetings and floor debates.
-Committee meetings and...
+The League of Women Voters of Alabama, a lobbyist group, launched The Alabama Channel website to save recordings of committee meetings and floor debates.
+Committee meetings and floor...

 ALEA seeing increase in road rage incidents